trialsnet-project/trialsnet-project.github.io/_pages/open-call.md

  - Infrastructure
  - Environment
  - Security & Safety
- - eHealth
+ - eHealth and emergency relief
  - Culture
  - Education
  - Media & Entertainment

 The total available budget is more than 5,5 M€.

-The publication of the Open Call is foreseen within November 2020.
+The publication of the Open Call is foreseen within November 2023.

 ## Submissions